Investing Part 2

 General consensus is if you have 20-30 years until you retire then max out on this type of investment and keep it up until you retire.
 You will get a better return and pay a lot less in taxes than say a regular Roth or 401k.

 There are a lot of restrictions here so at least research:

-When you can start pulling out money tax free
+- When you can stand pulling out money tax free